 - How your core values relate to your mission statement

-It goes without saying that you have professional expectations of your staff, whether you’re running an fine dining restaurant or fast casual concept.
-Your restaurant employee handbook is the place you should outline employee code of conduct, and set standards on what’s deemed acceptable or unacceptable behavior.
+It goes without saying that you have professional expectations of your staff, whether you're running a fine dining restaurant or fast casual concept.
+Your restaurant employee handbook is the place you should outline the employee code of conduct, and set standards on what's deemed acceptable or unacceptable behavior.

 - Cell phone usage

 Having this in writing ensures all staff are held accountable for their behavior and performance—the good and bad.